GLOBAL MARKETS-US, European stocks fall as Iran war drives oil rally, bond selloff | Headlines

 GLOBAL MARKETS-US, European stocks fall as Iran war drives oil rally, bond selloff

-Equity indexes fell more than 1% on Wall Street and in Europe on Thursday and government bonds sold off, while the dollar climbed, as oil prices surged on supply fears amid intensifying fighting on the sixth day of the U.S.-Israeli war with Iran.
+Citing the reports of tanker attacks, Mahajan said investors were unnerved on Thursday because of the "very meaningful move higher in oil prices."
+On Wall Street indexes pared earlier losses but still closed the session in the red.

-Equity indexes fell more than 1% on Wall Street and in Europe on Thursday and government bonds sold off, while the dollar climbed, as oil prices surged on supply fears amid intensifying fighting on the sixth day of the U.S.-Israeli war with Iran.
+Equity indexes fell on Wall Street and in Europe on Thursday while government bonds sold off and the U.S. dollar climbed, as oil prices surged on supply fears amid intensifying fighting on the sixth day of the U.S.-Israeli war with Iran.
 The campaign against Iran continued while Tehran launched a wave of missiles at Israel and vowed to retaliate against Americans "wherever they are" after a U.S. strike on a ship far from the battle zone.
 U.S. President Donald Trumpclaimed the right to have a say in who next leads Iran, while U.S. and Israeli jets hit areas across the country and Gulf cities faced renewed bombardments.
-Investor hopes had risen on Wednesday after the U.S. said it would protect ships in the Strait of Hormuz, through which around one-fifth of the world's oil and liquefied natural gas is shipped.
-But more tankers came under attack in Gulf waters on Thursday as the conflict escalated, and Iranian drones entered Azerbaijan, raising the risk of the crisis spilling into other oil-producing states.
+Also, Israel warned residents to leave Beirut's southern suburbs, including Hezbollah-controlled areas, on Thursday, prompting an exodus from a swathe of the capital known as Dahiyeh which a far-right Israeli minister said would soon resemble parts of Gaza.
+Oil prices and stock markets had steadied on Wednesday after the U.S. said it would protect ships in the Strait of Hormuz, through which around one-fifth of the world's oil and liquefied natural gas is shipped.
+But tankers came under attack in Gulf waters on Thursday as the conflict escalated, and Iranian drones entered Azerbaijan, raising the risk of the crisis spilling into other oil-producing states.
 A Bahamas-flagged crude tanker was targeted by an Iranian remote-controlled boat laden with explosives while anchored near Iraq's Khor al Zubair port, according to initial assessments.
 A second tanker at anchor off Kuwait was taking on water and spilling oil after a large explosion on its port side.
 "We have a cloud of uncertainty with the Iranian crisis under way.
 There's no real meaningful clarity on how long this crisis will last and what the total impact will be," said Mona Mahajan, head of investment strategy and asset allocation at Edward Jones, although she noted that past Middle East crises have tended to be relatively short-lived.
 Citing the reports of tanker attacks, Mahajan said investors were unnerved on Thursday because of the "very meaningful move higher in oil prices."
-On Wall Street, stocks added to losses in afternoon trading.
-At 02:54 p.m. the Dow Jones Industrial Average fell 1,047.28 points, or 2.15%, to 47,692.13, the S&P 500 fell 82.82 points, or 1.21%, to 6,786.42 and the Nasdaq Composite fell 241.42 points, or 1.05%, to 22,567.15.
-MSCI's gauge of stocks across the globe fell 8.65 points, or 0.84%, to 1,022.94.
+On Wall Street indexes pared earlier losses but still closed the session in the red.
+The Dow Jones Industrial Average fell 784.67 points, or 1.61%, to 47,954.74, the S&P 500 fell 38.79 points, or 0.56%, to 6,830.71 and the Nasdaq Composite fell 58.50 points, or 0.26%, to 22,748.99.
+MSCI's gauge of stocks across the globe fell 3.36 points, or 0.33%, to 1,028.23.
 Earlier, the pan-European STOXX 600 index closed down 1.29%, while Europe's broad FTSEurofirst 300 index fell 33.00 points, or 1.35%.

-However, MSCI's Asia Pacific price index rose 2%.
+This was in contrast to MSCI's Asia Pacific price index , which rose 2%.
 South Korea's KOSPI index closed up almost 10%.
 The index, which has been under pressure due to the country's dependence on imported oil, erased most of Wednesday's record drop after President Lee Jae Myung ordered activation of a $68 billion market stabilisation fund.
 "Today there's more hesitancy because of concerns around the potential for the price of oil to get a lot higher.
 There's a lot of attention being given to the bottleneck that is occurring in the Strait of Hormuz," said Kristina Hooper, chief market strategist at Man Group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)